boringem/my-names-jared/README.md

 ### Functionality / Issues
-need support for sharps and flats need to make layout more responsive/centered on larger screens.
+need support for sharps and flats need to make layout more responsive/centered on larger screens + tablet. mobile vertical constraints